 Another key factor to consider is that, though Google may be popular in many countries, in some countries their local search engines outrank Google in usage.
 In these places, you should rely on their local search engines for your traffic.
-For example, Baidu, Yandex and Naver are popular in China, Russia and South Korea respectively.
+For example, Baidu, Yandex, and Naver are popular in China, Russia, and South Korea respectively.

 So, let us get started with the International SEO checklist.

 The first and foremost action you can take is to translate your site’s content into foreign languages.
-You should use a human translator instead of using online translators because there are high chances of messing with the meaning of the content when you uses services like Google Translate or Bing Translator.
+You should use a human translator instead of using online translators because there are high chances of messing with the meaning of the content when you use services like Google Translate or Bing Translator.

 With the help of a human translator, translate your posts first.
 After that, you can use an online translator to translate the alt tags (alternative text) used in your images.
 Moreover, don’t forget to translate your post titles and meta descriptions too to the language of your choice.
 This is because you don’t want to confuse your potential visitors reaching your site through organic traffic.

 Though hiring a human translator to translate your content is time-consuming and costs money, it is definitely worth it.
-What use is of translating the content to another language if the meaning and grammar is completely twisted?
+What use is of translating the content to another language if the meaning and grammar are completely twisted?
 So, for the love of God, stay away from online translators.
 If you don’t trust me, go and see for yourself 👉 Top 10 Advert Translation Fails.

 Though translation itself is a big headache for optimizing your content for international SEO, there comes another problem associated with it – Localization.
 You need to localize your content so that people who are reading it in the same language but are from different places don’t feel odd or left out.

 For example, consider English.
-English is widely spoken in the US, UK and India.
+English is widely spoken in the US, UK, and India.
 Though they speak the same language with minor variations in pronunciation and word choice, they vastly vary in their culture and views.
 What the American may agree to, they Brit may not agree.
 Things aren’t perceived the same by people from different countries even if they share the same language.